Tarptautinis kalbų kongresas

 Vice-chairmen:

-• Prof. dr. Włodzimierz Opoka, Uniwersytet Jagielloński, Polska
+• Prof. Dr. Włodzimierz Opoka, Uniwersytet Jagielloński, Poland

 Secretary